-Spring Cleaning: Organizationby CustomHomes on Tuesday, March 14, 2017
+Spring Cleaning: Organization Tips and Tricksby CustomHomes on Tuesday, March 14, 2017

 Donate and Destroy

-A mentioned above you should have a donation box on hand when you are cleaning.
-This way you have a specific place to put things you don’t need anymore and it won’t be put back or lost along the way.
-When you fill a donation box you should donate it as soon as possible.
-This way you do not have time to root through the box and pick out things that you “could totally use.”
+As mentioned above, you should have a donation box on hand when you are cleaning.
+This way, you have a specific place to put things you don’t need anymore.
+Plus, it won’t be put back or lost along the way.
+When you fill a donation box, you should donate it as soon as possible.
+By doing so, you’ll remove clutter from your home faster and you won’t be tempted to look through the box and talk yourself into keeping things you “might need one day”.

-While you have a donation box you should also have a trash can with you.
-This way you can pitch old paperwork, wrapping, and other odds and ends that have found a spot on your home.
-If you have any old tax papers or bank statements be sure to shred them and dispose of them safely.
-This way you do not have to worry about your information being stolen.
+While you have a donation box, you should also have a trash can with you.
+This will make it easier to pitch old paperwork, wrapping, and other odds and ends that have found a spot in your home.
+If you have any old tax papers or bank statements, be sure to shred them and dispose of them safely.
+You do not want to have to worry about your information being stolen.

-While it may not be fun you should take a look at your budget and work through your expenses.
-That way you can trim the fat and save where possible or invest in something that you use everyday or love.
+While it may not be fun, you should take a look at your budget and work through your expenses.
+In doing so, you can “trim the fat” and save where possible or invest in something that you use everyday or love.

-While some people use apps, excel sheets, or other electronically based organizational tools I find keeping a binder and notebook is best for me.
-This keeps everything in one place and writing it down will make the budget that more concrete in your mind.
+While some people use apps, excel sheets, or other electronically based organizational tools, you may find keeping a binder and notebook is best for you.
+This could help keep everything in one place.
+Plus, writing it down will make the budget that much more concrete in your mind.